osisoft/Edge-Data-Store-Docs/content/logging/system-logging.md

 Edge Data Store writes daily log messages to flat text files in the following locations:

-- Windows: `%ProgramData%/OSIsoft/EdgeDataStore/Logs`
+- Windows: `%ProgramData%\OSIsoft\EdgeDataStore\Logs`

 - Linux: `/usr/share/OSIsoft/EdgeDataStore/Logs`

 Each message in the log displays the message severity level, timestamp, and the message itself.

+If the transaction log reaches its maximum size, EDS will send a `DeviceinError` message.

 ## Default logging configuration and schema